MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 When connecting to a web-forwarding url for the first time, users are presented with an interstitial anti-phishing page.

-The page will be skipped under the following circumstances:
+The page is skipped under the following circumstances:
 - The request uses a method other than `GET`
-- The request `Accepts` header does not contain `text/html`
+- The request `Accepts` header doesn't contain `text/html`
 - The request contains the `X-Tunnel-Skip-AntiPhishing-Page` header
 - The request contains the `X-Tunnel-Authorization` header
 - The user has already visited the page and clicked continue